Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 I'm reading, I just read The Demon of Unrest by Eric Larson, which was about the lead up to the Civil War.

-Do a better job explaining this had I thought I was going to come on and talk about the books I was going to read, though.
+I probably could do a better job explaining this had I thought I was going to come on and talk about the books I was going to read.

 That's all right.